-Generally, any withdrawal of money from an IRA account — be it a traditional IRA, Roth IRA, or SIMPLE IRA — before the age of 59½ is subject to an additional tax.
+Generally, any withdrawal of money from an IRA account — be it a traditional IRA, Roth IRA, or SIMPLE IRA — before age 59½ is subject to additional tax.
 For a traditional IRA or Roth IRA, the additional tax is 10%; for a SIMPLE IRA, 25% for the 1st 2 years; 10%, thereafter.
 However, if the distributions are used to pay for qualified educational expenses, then the additional tax can be avoided.
 Regular income taxes will be due however, on distributions from a traditional or SIMPLE IRA, but not from a Roth IRA, since the contributions were tax-deductible when made.
-If the amount of the distribution is greater than the adjusted qualified educational expenses, then that portion will be subject to the applicable tax penalty.
+If the amount of the distribution exceeds the adjusted qualified educational expenses, then that portion will be subject to the applicable tax penalty.

 Eligibility.
 The IRA owner can pay for the educational expenses for himself, his spouse, or his child, foster child, adopted child, or any descendant of either the account owner or the spouse.

 Qualified educational expenses include: tuition, fees, books, supplies, and equipment that are required either for enrolling or attending an eligible educational institution.
 Qualified educational expenses also include special needs services for special needs students.